-To spark interest, they rented a billboard outside Rave Motion Pictures (where they eventually would be meeting) that said, “Tell us what you REALLY think: IfYouHateChurch.com”.
+Initially, to spark interest, they rented a billboard outside Rave Motion Pictures (where they eventually would meet) that said, “Tell us what you REALLY think: IfYouHateChurch.com”.
 The ad directed people to a survey where they could express their true feelings about church.
-Over 700 people took the survey and were invited to visit on January 18, 2009 when The Net first began meeting in a public setting.
+Over 700 people took the survey and were invited to visit on January 18, 2009 at The Net’s first service.

-When that day arrived 234 people came through the doors.
-Ever since, these weekend gatherings have been growing steadily each year offering a well-prepared, high-quality experience for every age.
-For the adults, that typically means contemporary music, relevant teaching, and a time of response–where attendees are challenged to take what they’ve heard and apply it to their lives.
+When the day arrived, 234 people came through the doors.
+Ever since, The Net’s weekend gatherings have been growing steadily offering a well-prepared, high-quality creative experience for every age.

-But the goal has never been about filling a room or providing an enjoyable experience–though we hope those things happen.
-The goal has always been to see people give everything in their lives to Jesus and in return watch Jesus change them into someone completely new!
-That’s what happened to Ryan and Selina in South Carolina, and that’s what’s now happening on a regular basis here!
+In the end though, the goal has never been about filling a room or providing an enjoyable experience–though we hope those things happen.
+The goal has always been to see people who want more of Jesus find him!
+And watch as in return He changes them into someone completely new!